 WT: The murder of George Floyd at the hands of Minneapolis police in May sparked an international movement against racism that was felt here in France.
 As a curator who is interested in antiracist struggle and the politics of representation, could you speak a little to the cultural impact of Black Lives Matter here?

 CF: I’m interested in looking at the idea of race as what I call an ‘operative fiction’.
-Many people in France say that race does not exist—indeed it is a social construction, but that construction has had a determining effect on the social and economic composition of our world.
-Thus, I am interested in replacing France at the center of that cultural debate.
-We have a rich tradition of antiracist thinkers from Franz Fanon to Édouard Glissant, but I would also like to look at the women that shaped the Négritude movement and the place that many exiled African-americans also played in it.
-Artists like Beauford Delaney who had a close relationship with James Baldwin that is currently being explored at the Knoxville museum of Art.
-Right now I am reading Claude Mckay, an African-American who lived in Paris and in Marseille.
+Many people in France say that race does not exist – indeed it is a social construction, but that construction has had a determining effect on the social and economic composition of our world.
+Thus, I am interested in replacing France at the centre of that cultural debate.
+We have a rich tradition of antiracist thinkers from Franz Fanon to Édouard Glissant, but I would also like to look at the women that shaped the Négritude movement and the place that many exiled African Americans also played in it.
+Artists Beauford Delaney, for instance, had a close relationship with James Baldwin that is currently being explored at the Knoxville Museum of Art.
+Right now, I am reading Claude Mckay, an African-American who lived in Paris and in Marseille.
 Paulette Nardal and Suzanne Césaire are people I'm interested in as well.
 Quite quickly you fall into a feminist branch and a proto-queer perspective on these issues, which is interesting because people tend to see these methodologies as new, but they already existed at the beginning of the 20th century.
 There are so many things to be researched, uncovered and put forward.

 WT: How did the Covid-19 pandemic disrupt things for you personally, for the Palais de Tokyo as an institution and the French art world in general?
 How does it represent a paradigm shift?